Downtown Largo station

-Downtown Largo station (also known as Largo) is an island-platformed Washington Metro station in Lake Arbor, Prince George's County, Maryland, United States, with a Largo postal address.
+Downtown Largo station (colloquially known and announced simply as Largo) is an island-platformed Washington Metro station in Lake Arbor, Prince George's County, Maryland, United States, with a Largo postal address.

 The station opened on December 18, 2004, as Largo Town Center and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-It is the eastern terminus of the Blue and Silver Lines, and serves the town of Largo and the former The Boulevard at the Capital Centre.
+It is the eastern terminus of the Blue and half of Silver Line trains, and serves the town of Largo and the former The Boulevard at the Capital Centre.

 It is the first and so far only station in Prince George's County outside the Capital Beltway, and is located about 1 mi from Northwest Stadium, the home of the Washington Commanders.
 It is also a major commuter station, with two parking garages, containing a total of 2,200 spaces, connected by a bridge at the top level.
-This station is also one of two stations that has two lines terminating at one station, the other one is New Carrollton.
+This station is also one of three stations that have two lines terminating at one station, the others being New Carrollton and Greenbelt.